 A useful link to check if certain parts fit your model is: Lenovo's Accessory Smart Find which was where I learned that there are three different versions of the trackpoint.
 I found one that fit my device, and it worked perfectly - I had to reduce the sensitivity back to the default setting.

 Enhanced function keys (Hotkeys) not working

-I use the enhanced function keys more than I use the function keys.
+I use the enhanced function keys more than I use the function keys, they are the little symbols on the F1-F12 row.
 However, when I installed Windows, only the sound and the brightness functions worked.

 In order to get it to work, I had to install the Hotkey Features Integration from Lenovo.
 Side note: Sharpkeys nor AutoHotKey can't detect these enhanced function keys until this update is installed.

 The Bluetooth wasn't working out of the box when I installed Windows 10 and running the troubleshooter would only give me the unhelpful result that "This device does not have Bluetooth."